 Young trees need to be staked and will look a little scrawny for the first five years or so and then it will begin to fill out.
 These trees have a tendency to ‘weep’ so if you want a fuller look, pruning will be a part of your early cassia tree care.

 Still asking how hardy is a cassia tree?
-They rarely survive temperatures below 30 F. (-1 C.) and since they reach heights of 20 to 30 feet, that greenhouse better be a big one.
+They rarely survive temperatures below 30 degrees F. (-1 C.) and since they reach heights of 20 to 30 feet (5-10 m.), that greenhouse better be a big one.
 Sometimes it’s better to dream.
-But for those of you who live in or on the edge of the tropics, think about planting a cassia tree as a lush tropical canopy for your yard.
+For those of you who live in or on the edge of the tropics, think about planting a cassia tree as a lush, tropical canopy for your yard.

 One final word of warning.
 While all parts of the cassia tree were once used for ancient medical remedies, it is not safe to ingest any part of the tree.
 The seeds can be particularly toxic, so keep this in mind around children or pets.